The Expansion Engine is vertical, single

 temperature and inlet cam position.

-The Expansion Engine consists of three major units.
+The Expansion Engine manufacturer consists of three major units.